Cook County Judge Jackie Portman-Brown reassigned after video shows her put child in holding cell

 The incident took place last week at the Leighton Criminal Court building, commonly known as 26th & Cal.

-"The child had no business being at 26th & Cal to begin with, let alone in a courtroom and in a lockup where a judge is taking her into the lockup," said Richard Kling, a professor at of IIT Kent College of Law.
+"The child had no business being at 26th & Cal to begin with, let alone in a courtroom and in a lockup where a judge is taking her into the lockup," said Richard Kling, a professor at Chicago-Kent College of Law at Illinois Institute of Technology.

 The legal community is outraged, especially since holding cells at the Leighton Criminal Court building are known to be extremely unsanitary from inmates waiting for court.